Brexit sees big decline in food trade between Ireland and UK

 Market

 Britain is still Ireland’s largest food and drink export market but its share f exports has declined.
-It accounted for 23 per cent of total food and drink exports in January and February this year, down from 33 per cent in 2018.
+It accounted for 23 per cent of total exports in January and February this year, down from 33 per cent in 2018.

-The figures show, however, that exports of food and drink products to Northern Ireland increased during the two-month period, suggesting companies here may be using a different route to export into the UK market.
+The figures show, however, that exports of food and drink products to Northern Ireland increased during the two-month period, suggesting more firms here may be using the North as a route to export into the British market.

-The decline in exports may also reflect the impact of stockpiling in the lead-up to the UK’s exit.
+The decline in food exports to Britain may also reflect the impact of stockpiling in the lead-up to the UK’s official departure from the EU at the start of the year.

 It found that food and drink imports from Britain to the Republic fell by almost two thirds (64 per cent), from €523 million to €188 million, in January and February this year compared with the same months in 2018.